Antique Venetian chandelier in clear blown Murano glass

 It weighs 4.5 kg.

-Empire-style furniture dates from the late 18th to early 19th century, inspired by the reign of Napoleon.
+Empire-style furniture dates from the late 18th to early 19th century, inspired by Napoleon’s reign.
 It features significant similarities and references to Roman and Greek ornamentation.

 The key aspect of elite antique furniture is originality.
-Ultimately, this is vital for buyers, as many forgeries circulate on the market.
-Luxury Products provides a certificate confirming the product's authenticity and compliance with the description and photos.
+Ultimately, this is crucial for buyers, as many forgeries circulate on the market.
+Luxury Products provides a certificate confirming the product’s authenticity and compliance with the description and photos.
 We also have access to art appraisers, historians, and experts from around the world.

 Attributes / Details